xiaogoufan/BOT-for-rasa/README.md

 # BOT-using-rasa
-A primitive bot for rasa
+A primitive bot using rasa